What tax do I pay on my state pension lump sum?

 When is a state pension lump sum taxed?

-The state pension lump sum is taxed in the year of receipt.
-But you can opt for receipt of the lump sum to be deferred to the next tax year to the one in which you stop deferring.
+The state pension lump sum is taxed in the year in which you stop deferring and decide to claim it.
+It does not matter when the lump sum is actually paid (although, in practice, it will usually be in the same tax year).
+But you can opt to delay payment of the lump sum to the next tax year to the one in which you stop deferring, which means that it will then be taxed in that later year.
 You might choose to do that if, for example, you are a basic rate (20%) taxpayer in the year you stop deferring, but will be a non-taxpayer the following year.

 For example, Matthew reached state pension age in February 2015 but continued working up until February 2018.
 He chose to defer claiming his state pension until he stopped work.
 From 6 April 2017 to his retirement in February 2018, he earned £18,000 so he was a basic rate taxpayer in 2017/18.
 In 2018/19, however, his only income will be his state pension of £170 a week (£8,840 for the year).
 His 2018/19 income is therefore well below his personal allowance of £11,850, meaning he is a non-taxpayer.